 - Personal management skills.
 Two examples are balancing a checkbook and keeping a schedule.

 - Skills important in driving a car or other motor vehicle.
 Occupational therapy may be involved in the vision, thinking, and judgment skills needed for driving.
 It also may involve finding out whether special adaptations such as hand brakes are needed.

 - Physical exercises, to increase good posture and joint motion as well as overall strength and flexibility.

 - Instruction in protecting your joints and conserving your energy.

-- Evaluation of your daily living needs and assessment of your home and work environments, with recommendations for changes in those environments that will help you continue your activities.
+- Evaluation of your daily living needs and assessment of your home and work environments.
+Your occupational therapist may recommend changes in those environments that may help you continue your activities.